SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-cloud-flex-credits-account.md

 ---
 id: upgrade-cloud-flex-credits-account
 title: Upgrade a Cloud Flex Credits Account
+description: Learn how to upgrade a Free or Trial account to an Essentials subscription.
 ---

 This page has instructions for upgrading a Sumo Logic Free or Trial account to an Essentials account, and for updating an existing Essentials account.